Family Trust Update – Exclude Foreigners

 Family-trust-foreign-person-pay-surcharge-land-tax-and-stamp-duty-foreign-person

 Build the Deed of Variation to update your discretionary trust.
-This deed prevents foreign beneficiaries from receiving trust income and capital, thus avoiding penalty taxes.
-Once signed, the changes are permanent and cannot be reversed.
+This deed prevents foreign beneficiaries from receiving trust income and capital.
+Thus avoiding penalty taxes.
+Changes are final and irreversible.

 Why exclude Foreign Persons from your Family Trust?

 State governments impose tax surcharges when the Family Trust holds residential land in that state.
-Family Trusts have ‘foreign’ beneficiaries.
-This is because the class of beneficiaries is so widely defined in a modern Family Trust.
+Family Trusts have ‘foreign’ beneficiaries because the class of beneficiaries is so widely defined in a modern Family Trust.
 Most Family Trusts have over 400,000 beneficiaries.

 What is a ‘foreign person’?